-I first tasted Burnt Basque Cheesecake on a trip through Spain, and one bite of this creamy, rich cheesecake with its caramelized crust, and I was hooked!
-Made with five simple ingredients, this is the Best Basque Cheesecake Recipe.
+My first taste of Burnt Basque Cheesecake was on a trip through Spain.
+After one bite of this creamy, rich cheesecake with its caramelized crust, you could say it was love at first bite!

-I wasn’t in the Basque Region of Spain but stumbled upon an authentic Basque restaurant while visiting Madrid.
-After dinner and a tour of his kitchen, the proprietor of the restaurant was kind enough to share his mother’s recipe for Basque-Style Cheesecake with me.
+I wasn’t in the Basque Region of Spain, but stumbled upon an authentic Basque restaurant while visiting Madrid.
+After dinner and a kitchen tour, the restaurant proprietor was kind enough to share his mother’s Basque Cheesecake recipe with me.

 The cheesecake originates from La Viña, a cafe in the resort town of San Sebastian in the Basque region of Spain.
-The original recipe for this crustless cheesecake was developed by Chef Santiago Rivera in his quest to make a new cake every day in 1990.
+Chef Santiago Rivera developed the original recipe for this crustless cheesecake in 1990, when he was on a quest to make a new cake every day.

 The creamy texture of this light and flavorful Basque Burnt Cheesecake recipe is quite different from the dense traditional cheesecake we all know and love.
 But if you love cheesecake, you must try this recipe!